How Russia risks nuclear catastrophe with attempts to syphon Zaporizhzhia power

 Europe’s biggest nuclear reactor has become a battlefield in Ukraine’s defence against Russian invaders as they risk a catastrophic meltdown in its efforts to connect it to Moscow’s national grid.

-The Zaporizhzhia nuclear power plant , which has six reactors, was captured by Russian troops early in the full scale invasion of Ukraine in 2022.
+The Zaporizhzhia nuclear power plant (ZNPP), which has six reactors, was captured by Russian troops early in the invasion of Ukraine in 2022.
 It has remained a dangerous potential flashpoint for a nuclear disaster ever since.

-Fighting and bombardments by both sides of the complex and the power station itself, which has been entirely occupied by Russian forces who base troops in its buildings, has forced the “cold shut down” of the reactors.
+Fighting and bombardments by both sides of the complex and the power station itself, which has been entirely occupied by Russian forces who base troops in its buildings, have forced the “cold shutdown” of the reactors.

 This means that its nuclear material is not used to generate power but needs to be constantly cooled.

-Fighting cut electricity from Ukraine which meant that the cooling system had to rely entirely on diesel generators running the power station with a skeleton staff for a month.
+The fighting cut electricity from Ukraine, meaning that the cooling system had to rely entirely on diesel generators and a skeleton staff for a month.

-Regular power was only restored in the last week after the longest time that the ZNPP had been disconnected from electricity to drive its cooling systems.
+Regular power was only restored in the last week, after the longest period the ZNPP had been disconnected from electricity to drive its cooling systems.

 Russia needs to cut the Ukrainian power link in order to install its connection into the Russian network – a long-stated ambition.